LeastAuthority/leastauthority.com/blog_source/content/blake2.rst

 This is because MD5 (and SHA-1) continue to be very widely used, even in new applications, even though MD5 and SHA-1 are unsafe for many uses.
-We hypothesized that offering engineers a hash function that was *both* faster and more secure than their beloved MD5 or SHA-1 might be more successful than haranguing them to upgrade to an alternative that is more secure but slower.
+We hypothesized that offering engineers a hash function that was *both* faster and more secure than their beloved MD5 or SHA-1 might be more effective than haranguing them to upgrade to an alternative that is more secure but slower.

 So, we took BLAKE (Jean-Philippe Aumasson had been one of the designers of